Alldyn History, Family Crest & Coats of Arms

 Early History of the Alldyn family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alldyn research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldyn History in all our PDF Extended History products and printed products wherever possible.

 Alldyn Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Alldyn has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Spelling variants included: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Spelling variants included: Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Alldyn family (pre 1700)